-Southern Exposures at Edinburg Scenic Wetlands & World Birding Center
+Southern Exposures at Edinburg Scenic Wetlands

-Venue: Edinburg Scenic Wetlands & World Birding Center
+Venue: Edinburg Scenic Wetlands

-Address: 714 Raul Longoria Road, Edinburg, TX 78542
+Address: 714 Raul Longoria Road, Edinburg, Texas 78542

+The center sits on 40 acres within a city park, near the heart of the City of Edinburg.
 Built on re-claimed farm-fields and next to the city’s effluent & floodwater ponds, the Center is a showcase for wildlife and a native habitat site set amidst an urban setting.
-The center sits on 40 acres within a city park, near the heart of the City of Edinburg.

 Date: Sunday, April 26, 2020 @ 1:00 pm – 4:30 pm

 Address: 8435 Sabal Palm Grove Rd, Brownsville, TX 78521

 Cradled in a bend of the Rio Grande, this 527-acre preserve is a home to one of the last stands of old-growth Sabal Palm forest in the U.S. as well as one of the few remaining historic river plantations in the region.